-- (A) The following applies to the use of social media and media statements: - (i) Section 12 of the Policy Handbook; - (ii) the AFL NSW/ACT Code of Conduct; - (iii) any relevant provisions of these Rules. - (B) Only authorised and approved personnel may make public statements regarding League matters. - (C) For the Rules, "statement" includes any declaration, comment or remark, whether verbal, in print or by electronic media or social media. - (D) A Club whose Official or Player has made a statement contrary to the provisions of this Rule 34 or Rule 32.1.2 in the case of any other person, with the apparent authority, agreement, consent or approval of the Club, may be referred to the CMC which may, in the event of a breach, levy a fine of up to a maximum of one thousand (1,000) dollars and forfeit past or future Match points.
+- (C) For the Rules, "statement" includes any declaration, comment or remark, whether verbal, in print or by electronic media or social media. - (D) A Club whose Official or Player has made a statement contrary to the provisions of this Rule 36 or Rule 34.1.2 in the case of any other person, with the apparent authority, agreement, consent or approval of the Club, may be referred to the CMC which may, in the event of a breach, levy a fine of up to a maximum of one thousand (1,000) dollars and forfeit past or future Match points.

-35 RECORDING & USE OF IMAGES
+37 RECORDING & USE OF IMAGES